Rongellen

-Rongellen is a municipality in the canton of Graubünden in Switzerland, located in the Viamala Region.
+Rongellen is a municipality in the canton of the Grisons in Switzerland, located in the Viamala Region.

 History

 Rongellen is first mentioned in 1344 as Rungal.

 Geography

 Rongellen has an area, As of 2006, of 2 km2.
 Of this area, 15.2% is used for agricultural purposes, while 63.2% is forested.
 Of the rest of the land, 5.4% is settled (buildings or roads) and the remainder (16.2%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Schams sub-district, of the Hinterrhein district, after 2017 it was part of the Viamala Region.
 It consists of scattered individual farm houses and small groups of houses in a clearing along the old Viamala road.